Laura Hamilton

 Laura Jane Hamilton (born 24 April 1982) is an English television presenter, property expert and entrepreneur.
 She began her career on children's television, presenting shows such as Fun Song Factory and on Nickelodeon.
 She participated in series six of Dancing on Ice in 2011, finishing in second place.

 Since February 2012, Hamilton has been a presenter of Channel 4's A Place in the Sun and also co-presented Cowboy Builders & Bodge Jobs for Channel 5 in 2015.
-In 2022 she joined ITV's This Morning presenting Live features on location.
+In 2022 she joined ITV1's This Morning presenting Live features on location.

 Early life and early career

 Hamilton grew up in Dartford, Kent.
 After gaining A-Levels at Dartford Grammar School for Girls, she turned down an offer to study law and psychology at university for a one-year contract at Channel 4 television, as a runner for Dermot O'Leary.
 She left Channel 4 after her contract ended and worked as an Assistant Floor Manager on productions including Top of the Pops, The Buckingham Palace Jubilee Celebrations, The Games, T4, Party in the Park, Robbie Williams at Knebworth and Big Brother.
 She then went on to work as a 2nd/3rd Assistant Director on TV shows including Family Affairs, The Bill, and films including Harry Potter and Stardust.
 She worked behind the camera for four years in assistant roles before making her on-screen TV debut.

 She has also worked for production companies and broadcasters including ITV, Channel 5, Nickelodeon, Cartoon Network, Boomerang and Disney XD.